JordanRSimons/analyzing-hurricane-data/notebooks/.ipynb_checkpoints/02_data_processing-checkpoint.md

 For the purposes of this showcase, the file allStormsAllSites2 used in the following analysis can be considered to be a copy of allStormsAllSites.

-Our goal is to get statistics such the total rainfall at a station during the duration a hurricane was present, so we can determine which group of hurricanes pose the greatest flooding risk to a given area.
-This means we are interested in total rainfall.
+My goal is to quantify the total rainfall at each station during the times a hurricane was present in order to determine which group of hurricanes pose the greatest flooding risk to a given area.

 The issue is that these stations don't have a total rainfall variable.
 Instead, they have a variable called p01i, defined as “one hour precipitation for the period from the observation time to the time of previous hourly precipitation reset.”

 To better understand exactly what this means, consider a backyard rain gauge.
 Every so often, someone checks it, and records how much water is present: Perhaps at 10:22, there is 0.1" of water, and at 10:44, there is 0.3" of water.
 This is the form of the p01i data.
 Critically, between 10:22 and 10:42, 0.2" of rain fell, NOT 0.3".
 Then, once every hour, the rain gauge is emptied, a reset.
-This normally occurs on the hour in our data, but not always.
+This normally occurs on the hour in the data, but not always.
 Perhaps, at 11:02, this station records 0.01" of rain.
 This signifies that soon after 10:44, the station was reset, and only a tiny bit more rain fell since then.
 Data reporting times are different between stations and also change over time, making this data difficult to work with.

-To handle these observation timing discrepancies, we  computed the difference from each measure back to the preceding one.
+To handle these observation timing discrepancies, I  computed the difference from each measure back to the preceding one.
 The value corresponding to XX:42 would be 0.2.
 If this value is negative, it denotes a reset occurred since the last measure.
 But if all values in an hour are 0 or if heavy rain falls in the beginning of a new hour, this won’t be the case.
-So we also check if the hour or day has turned over.
-If this happens more than 19 minutes after a reset (to account for resets sometimes being slightly off the hour), we can mark a reset.
-When a reset has occurred, we record the original p01i value.
-When a reset hasn’t occurred, we record the difference computed earlier instead, the new rainfall since the last measure.
+So I also check if the hour or day has turned over.
+If this happens more than 19 minutes after a reset (to account for resets sometimes being slightly off the hour), I can mark a reset.
+When a reset has occurred, I record the original p01i value.
+When a reset hasn’t occurred, I record the difference computed earlier instead, the new rainfall since the last measure.
 With this new column, a simple sum or mean can give meaningful information about storm totals.

 ```r
 # create a column with just the hour from the dateTime